 These results shall substantiate the design strength equations and performance capability provisions of this criteria.
 Specimen fabrication and curing shall be in accordance with the manufacturer’s installation instructions.
 Tests shall replicate the anticipated construction details, loading conditions, support, and boundary conditions expected in the building.
 Dimensional, reinforcement, and concrete compressive strength limits shall be addressed in determining the configurations.
 Loading of specimens in both directions shall be maintained until i) damage to the strengthening system is observed; ii) the capacity of the specimen is achieved; or iii) the predetermined ultimate limit states are attained.

 At least two specimens for each loading case shall be tested except as specifically described in the applicable section of this criteria or referenced standard.
-At least one specimen shall be tested for each critical combination of structural design strengths and deformations for each characteristic configuration of FRP system and concrete members.
+At least one specimen shall be tested for each critical combination of structural design strengths and deformations for each characteristic configuration of the FRP system and concrete members.
 The specimen geometry, reinforcement, and boundary conditions, including supports, shall be consistent with those systems to be described in the evaluation report.

 Diaphragm Shear Tests (In-Plane Shear):